Corcoran High School

 Corcoran High School is a public high school located in Syracuse, New York, having approximately 1800 students.
 In 2005, it became a member of the International Baccalaureate Diploma Program.
-It is one of the top 1000 ranked schools in the country as of 2009, but has been in the top 600 (2007).
-The principal is Daniel Straub.
+The principal is Amber Adams.

 Facilities

 The facilities at Corcoran High School consist of 71 classrooms, a library, four computer labs, an auditorium, two gymnasiums, a weight room, a pool and a state of the art outdoor athletic stadium.

 Drama

 The Corcoran Association of Student Theatre (commonly referred to as C.A.S.T.) is an extracurricular performing troupe run cooperatively by faculty advisors with the input of a student executive board.
 The Corcoran Association of Student Theatre prides itself as one of the only high school programs in Central New York to boast a full length theatre season, on par with the offerings of many local community and semi-pro theatres.

 Athletics

 Corcoran participates in the Section 3 region of the New York State Public High School Athletic Association in the Central New York Counties League (CNYCL) (for most sports) in the AA division.
 In August 2007 Corcoran and 12 other high schools in Section 3 left the Onondaga High School League (OHSL) and joined the newly formed CNYCL.